 The church is uniquely positioned to assist these men.
 They have the most effective tool on earth.
 The answer to every doubt, fear, anxiety, anger or question they have can be found within the pages of the Bible.
 It is one-stop shopping to help the man in crisis.
 The Bible is fertile ground for ministering to a forgotten father.
 Here are some of my favorite passages from the NIV.

 Psalm 34:18, “The LORD is close to the brokenhearted and saves those who are crushed in spirit.”
-Brokenhearted and crushed in spirit are very accurate terms when describing a post-abortive father.
+Brokenhearted and crushed in spirit are very accurate terms when describing a hurting father.

 Isaiah 40:11, “He tends his flock like a shepherd: He gathers the lambs in his arms and carries them close to his heart.”
-Post-abortive men feel distanced from God.
+Men who have lost a child to abortion feel distanced from God.
 This passage shows how dear they are to Jesus.

 Psalm 103:12, “As far as the east is from the west, so far has he removed our transgressions from us.”
 This passage is carved into the hearts of many fathers of aborted babies.
 It’s an excellent scripture for any sinner.

 We all too often underestimate the power of prayer and the Holy Spirit.
-Satan whispers into the ears of the would-be counselor that the problems of a post-abortive man are far too complex and large for him to overcome.
-Approach counseling men in crisis with love, prayer, humiliation and a servant’s heart, and you will receive the gifts he needs to minister to hurting souls.
+Satan whispers into the ears of the would-be counselor that the problems of an anxiety-laden man are far too complex and large for him to overcome.
+Approach counseling men in crisis with love, prayer, humiliation, and a servant’s heart, and you will receive the gifts needed to minister to hurting souls.

 Likewise, Satan is continually whispering into the ears of the father, telling him he is worthless and that his situation is hopeless.
 At times like these, when Satan reminds them of their past, they must remind Satan of his future.